ChyKusuma/SPHINXSign/README.md

 We know that Hash-Based digital signature scheme is not lattice-based and relly on the strengthness of the hash-function, thats why our default [SPHINXHash](https://github.com/ChyKusuma/SPHINXHash) hash function is based on SWIFFTX which is rely on "Lattice-based", here we try to achieve both `Statelessness` and `Lattice-based` at once.

 Digital signature scheme like [Gottesman-chuang](https://www.researchgate.net/publication/2186040_Quantum_Digital_Signatures) its trully guarantee by Quantum-Laws, we aware about that, but it's still too expensive technology, its needed new infrastructure, new hardware, a lot of money will only spent into infrastructure, so for today its not solution for us and not applicable.
-One day, when the world already buld the quantum infrastructure i.e Quantum Key Distribution we believed our construction will more safe.
+One day, when the world already build the quantum infrastructure i.e Quantum Key Distribution we believed our construction will more safe.

 ## Lets breakdown functionallity;